Best Facetime Recorder

 1. Connect your iPhone or iPad to a Mac with a cable, then tap Trust on your iDevice to continue.

-2. Fire up VideoProc Converter on your Mac Computer and head over to the Recorder option at the main interface.
+2. Fire up VideoProc Converter AI on your Mac Computer and head over to the Recorder option at the main interface.

 3. Select the iPhone mode at the top and Enable microphone sounds in the lower area.
 You can also choose a location for output files.